jmoenig/Snap/docs/CONTRIBUTING.md

 ## Coding

-Please check your code frequently with JSLint, either at JSlint.com or via a locally installed jslint.
+Please check your code frequently with JSHint, either at jshint.com or via a locally installed jJSHint.

-For our Snap code set JSLint's settings to:
+For our Snap code set JSHint's settings to:

 * assume a browser
 * tolerate missing 'use strict' pragma

+For readability purposes please  make sure to format all code with

 * `4` indentation
 * `78` maximum line length